 Edna A. Lauterbach was a nurse and respected leader in the home care community who believed that skilled nurses are essential to home care.
 The Edna A. Lauterbach Scholarship Fund, created in her memory, is supported by the Community Health Care Services Foundation (CHC), and was designed to encourage New York nurses to further their education in home care to address and support the needs of aging New Yorkers who want to remain in their homes and community.

-Applications Now Being Accepted for the 2014 Edna A. Lauterbach Scholarship
+Applications are Now Being Accepted for the 2015 Edna A. Lauterbach Scholarship

-Any New York State licensed practical nurse (LPN) or registered nurse (RN) currently holding a nursing license in New York State that wishes to pursue or further their career in home and community-based care are eligible to apply for scholarships that can be used for tuition, books, specialty training and education, and other education-related expenses.
+Any New York State licensed practical nurses (LPN) or registered nurses (RN) currently holding a nursing license in New York State that wishes to pursue or further their careers in home and community-based care are eligible to apply for scholarships that can be used for tuition, books, specialty training and education, and other education-related expenses.

-Click here to download the 2014 Scholarship application.
+Applicants can click here to download the 2015 Scholarship application.